Troubleshooting and tips

-On the agent logo, tap the screen seven times.
-The advanced developer bar becomes visible at the bottom of the screen.
+Tap the Mobile Center icon seven times.
+The advanced developer tab bar is displayed at the bottom of the screen.

-- Click the bottom right button, VNC, to display the VNC server details settings.
+- Tap the VNC icon to display the VNC server details settings.

 - Click in the right value column for the Avoid Device Lock feature.